WoltLab/docs.woltlab.com/docs/php_api_form_builder.md

 1. [Form validation and form data](php_api_form_builder-validation_data.md)
 1. [Form node dependencies](php_api_form_builder-dependencies.md)

-{% include callout.html content="In general, form builder provides default implementation of interfaces by providing either abstract classes or traits.
+!!! warning "In general, form builder provides default implementation of interfaces by providing either abstract classes or traits.
 It is expected that the interfaces are always implemented using these abstract classes and traits!
-  This way, if new methods are added to the interfaces, default implementations can be provided by the abstract classes and traits without causing backwards compatibility problems." type="warning" %}
+This way, if new methods are added to the interfaces, default implementations can be provided by the abstract classes and traits without causing backwards compatibility problems."

 ## `AbstractFormBuilderForm`